Types of Computable Spaces

 Connective Space

 Such spaces are defined by associations or connections among entities, but not necessarily those defined by physical positions.
 These are more abstract; locations can be places but also people or even ideas.
-With these, you can model street grids, supply chain networks, flights, or social networks.
+With these, you can model the properties of street grids, transit systems, supply chain networks, flights, and social networks.

-Social networks are connective spaces among people, the “locations,” and things like conversations or ideas traverse (and evolve) as they move from person to person.
+Social networks are connective spaces among people (the “locations”).
+Things like conversations or ideas traverse (and evolve) as they move from person to person.

 Connective spaces are effectively modeled by data structures like trees and graphs.